Table of Contents

 The HR department will coordinate the employee’s departure from the company.
 There are several components to this step, including:

-- File resignation letter/any necessary paperwork.
+Document paperwork, including any resignation letter or other any necessary paperwork.
 You will want to document whether or not this person could be considered for rehire.

 HR and the manager can work together on deciding what needs to happen for the position the employee left open.
 Ask yourself and the manager the following questions: